-- 3. SF6 pressure sensor on Glassman high voltage power supply SF6 tank that produces an audible alarm that can be heard inside Cave1 in the vicinity of the photogun and SF6 pressure vessel - 4.
-Potential prompt radiation (magenta strobe beacon and 30 second siren), located at each doorway and near the electronics racks on Cavel rooftop.
+- 3. SF6 pressure sensor on Glassman high voltage power supply SF6 tank - 4.
+Potential prompt radiation (magenta strobe beacon and 30 second siren), located at each doorway and near the electronics racks on Cave1 rooftop.

 The expected response to any of the alarms is to evacuate the UITF enclosure immediately and proceed to the high bay area of the Test Lab